Delmar Loop: Trolley

-The Loop Trolley is a 2.2-mile fixed-track heritage trolley line in the Loop, that links the area with MetroLink and Forest Park attractions, a project that received a $24.9 million grant from the Federal Transit Administration.
-The trolley officially began service on November 16, 2018, in the city of St. Louis and one week later on its University City section in the Loop.
-The trolley was shut down in December 2019 amid financial problems, but reopened in August 2022.
+The Loop Trolley is a 2.2-mile fixed-track heritage trolley line in the Loop, that links the area with MetroLink and Forest Park attractions.
+The trolley operated for several weeks in fall 2018 and for a full season in 2019 but was shut down because fare revenue was far less than anticipated.
+It reopened in August 2022 after the federal government threatened to require the repayment of $24.9 million granted to build it.
+Since then, the trolley has run Thursdays through Sundays between April and October; riders pay no fare.

 History

 During the 1950s, the Loop was the meeting place for U. City's teenagers.
 The Varsity Theater and the Tivoli showed first-run movies.
 Ed's Billiards which was located between the two theaters was always full of teenagers.
 There were restaurants up and down the Loop area.
 Enright Avenue, which was part of the streetcar turnaround, had a drug store and three restaurants plus a record store.
 There was another drug store on the corner of Delmar and Kingsland.
 Both drugstores had soda fountains.
 Delmar at Skinker wasn't considered part of the Loop but had a Garaveli's Restaurant and a well known nightclub Davy "Nose" Bold's across from it.

 The video for the song "Air Force Ones", by rapper Nelly was filmed in the Delmar Loop.
 Nelly's hit "Country Grammar (Hot Shit)", references the Loop extensively.

 Pin-Up Bowl is a bowling alley located in the east section of the Loop.